-A planning proposal request is step one in a five-step process to rezone land through changes to LEP.
+A planning proposal request is step one in a multi step process to rezone land through changes to LEP.
 If a proposal is supported by Council and the Department of Planning, Infrastructure and Environment (DPI&E), the third step is further community consultation when detailed plans are publicly exhibited.
-The fourth and fifth steps are assessment by the relevant planning authority and decision by the Minister.
+The fourth and fifth steps are assessment by the relevant planning authority, and decision by the Minister.

-On 8 October 2019, Council declined to support an earlier version of this Planning Proposal on the grounds of overlooking and overshadowing of adjacent properties.
-Council also asked for a new Planning Proposal addressing these issues to be prepared.
+On 8 October 2019, Council declined to support an earlier version of this Planning Proposal.

-On 5 February 2020, the proponent submitted a new Planning Proposal as requested by Council.
-The proponent had altered the design concept to reflect the Council’s October 2019 reasons for not supporting the previous Planning Proposal.
-The Floor to Space Ratio (FSR) range of 0.6:1 to 2:1 and a 6 storey building height was unchanged.
-Council officers assessed the new proposal as still having excessive bulk and scale and asked for further design changes.
+On 5 February 2020, the proponent submitted a new Planning.
+The maximum FSR sought an increase of 0.6:1 to 2:1 and a 6 storey building height.
+Council officers assessed the new proposal as having excessive bulk and scale and asked for further design changes.

 On 4 June 2020, Council officers recommended an amended Planning Proposal to the IWCPP.
-This proposal addressed the October 2019 Council concerns about overlooking and overshadowing and has an FSR of 1.5:1, a building height of no more than 5 storeys along with other site specific details such as:
+This had an FSR of 1.5:1, a building height of no more than 5 storeys along with other site specific details such as:

 The Proposal was submitted to the DPI&E for a Gateway Determination on 26 June 2020.

-Can a development application be determined on the site before the LEP Amendment is made?
+Can a development application be determined on the site before the DCP is adopted?

 Council intends to request DPIE that an amendment to the Leichhardt LEP 2011 must require a development control plan to be adopted by Council before a future Development Application can be approved.